Please ensure Javascript is enabled for purposes of website accessibility

 3. Deemed neither to limit nor repeal any other powers granted under state statutes.

-2. Elevation in relation to mean sea level to which any structure has been floodproofed.
+2. Elevation in the same datum (either NAVD88 or NGVD29) as the FIRM to which any structure has been floodproofed..

-3. Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.
+4. Description ofthe extent to which any watercourse will be altered or relocated as a result of proposed development.

 5-0414.
 DESIGNATION OF THE FLOODPLAIN ADMINISTRATOR.
 The Floodplain Administrator is hereby appointed to administer and implement this ordinance by granting or denying development permit applications in accordance with its provisions.